How to train an EVDC Resident

 The EVDC has a mission to promote education in the specialisation of veterinary dentistry and all Diplomates are encouraged to become actively engaged, to further the science and in order to maintain their active college membership.

-Residency programmes (click here to check the training and credentials document) involve 3-6 year structured training programmes under the supervision of an EVDC or AVDC Diplomate.
+Residency programmes (General and Equine) involve 3-6 year structured training programmes under the supervision of an EVDC or AVDC Diplomate.

 Full time programmes are three years minimum in duration and are undertaken at a Specialist Centre that has been approved in advance on a carefully structured programme that has been approved in advance.
 Programmes incorporate supervision of specialist techniques, research, presentation and obligatory training in related disciplines.